 Many Indiana families are eligible for financial help to pay for early childhood programs.
 Below are some childcare programs to explore with varying eligibility requirements.

 On My Way Pre-K is Indiana’s first state-funded prekindergarten program for low-income children.
 In 2017, Monroe County was added as one of 20 Indiana counties eligible to participate in the program.
-Funding for FREE PRE-K is available for up to 200 eligible 4-year-olds in Monroe County for the 2018-2019 school year.
-Families with children turning four by August 1, 2018, are invited to learn more about the program and how to apply.
+Families with children turning four by August 1, 2019, are invited to learn more about the program and how to apply.

 The Child Care and Development Fund (CCDF) is a federal program that helps low-income families obtain child care so that they may work, attend training or continue their education.